top of page

 For anyone taking brand-name or specialty medications, this new structure offers major relief.
 Once your total out-of-pocket spending on covered drugs reaches $2,000 in 2025, you’ll pay nothing more for the rest of the year.

-That means no more donut hole, fewer surprises at the pharmacy counter, and much more financial peace of mind — especially for those managing chronic or complex health conditions.
+Imagine walking into your pharmacy without the anxiety of unexpected costs.
+That means no more donut hole, fewer surprises at the pharmacy counter, and much more financial peace of mind.
+This is especially important for those managing chronic or complex health conditions.

-In 2026, the cap will adjust slightly upward to $2,100, reflecting inflation, but the overall protection remains in place: a clear, predictable limit on what you’ll spend out-of-pocket each year for prescriptions.
+In 2026, the cap will adjust slightly upward to $2,100, reflecting inflation.
+However, the overall protection remains intact: a clear, predictable limit on what you’ll spend out-of-pocket each year for prescriptions.

 While this change is a big win for consumers, it also shifts more of the cost burden to insurance carriers.
 As a result, many companies are already making adjustments to offset these new expenses.